Frequently Asked Questions

 (1) Dark outer mat - (2) light middle mat - (3) dark bottom (inner) mat

 Sometimes reversing the above themes can be successful as well.
-If you are unsure and would like one of our qualified personnel to choose your mats for you, just contact us. we will send you our patented Proto Color Kit (a miniaturized version of our selections) for FREE before building your order.
-You simply need to choose your frame FIRST.
+Our qualified personnel are available to choose your mats for you, just contact us.
+We will send you our patented Proto Color Kit (a miniaturized version of your selections) for FREE before building your order.
+Simply choose your frame FIRST.

 What if I had your personnel choose the colors for me and I am not satisfied?

-If you are unsatisfied with our choices, you can always order different framing component combinations, for a small nominal charge, that goes with your Proto Color Kit.
+If you are unsatisfied with our choices, you can always order different framing component combinations, for a small nominal charge.

 What if I choose colors and frames and when they arrive, I don't like them.

-If you are unsatisfied with your choices, which are FREE the first time you choose, you may order addtional different framing component combinations for a nominal charge to go with your Proto Color Kit
+If you are unsatisfied with your choices, which are FREE the first time you choose, you may order addtional different framing component combinations for a nominal charge.

 What are the typical mat sizes?